laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-improvements.md

 <ContainerRegistry>myregistry.azurecr.io</ContainerRegistry>
 ```

-A tend to prefer another approach than extending the `.csproj`.
+I tend to prefer another approach than extending the `.csproj`.
 It lets you use the same command line to publish to a local Docker daemon or to a container registry.
-For that, I use **publish profiles** which are files found in the _<project_folder>/Properties/PublishProfiles_ folder.
-In which you can set publish-related properties like `ContainerRegistry` or `EnableSdkContainerSupport` by referring to a .pubxml file in that folder.
+For that, I use **publish profiles**.
+Those are files found in the _/Properties/PublishProfiles_ folder.
+You can set publish-related properties like `ContainerRegistry` or `EnableSdkContainerSupport` by referring to a .pubxml file in that folder.

 ## Sample publish profile

-This is a minimal publish profile that you can use to publish to local container registry.
+Here is a minimal publish profile.
+You can use it to publish to the **local** container registry.
 We will extend it with the new properties.

 ```xml ./Properties/PublishProfiles/local.pubxml
 <Project>